R2NorthstarTools/NorthstarProton/README.md

 - Builds are currently done on SteamOS.
 This means that `glibc 2.33` is a hard minimum requirement.

 ## Features
-- Latest DXVK release patched with DXVK-async.
+- ~~Latest DXVK release patched with DXVK-async.~~
+  - DXVK-Async has been replaced with latest release of upstream DXVK since both Nvidia and AMD support GPL by default.
-- DXVK-async enabled by default, no launch options required.
+- ~~DXVK-async enabled by default, no launch options required.~~
 - `wsock32.dll` as a DLL override by default to enable Northstar, no launch options required.
 - LatencyFleX wine components to reduce setup.
 Users need to set up the vulkan layer and add `LFX=1` to enable.
 - Allows for Northstar to run on SteamDeck.